Select Page

 Thomas Sowell, a world-class economist, once stated, “There was no economics in the Garden of Eden.”
 What did he mean by this?
 Economics is simply the study of the allocation of scarce resources.
 Scarcity was not an issue in the Garden of Eden.
 God provided plenty of everything.

 The earth produced bountifully.
 Life-sucking weeds were not an issue.
 Varmints, pestilence, and drought were not a concern.
 Opportunity cost was not a consideration for either Adam or Eve.
-Adam has plenty of time to hang out with God and name all of the animals without going hungry.
+Adam has plenty of time to hang out with God and name all the animals without going hungry.
 That changed when Adam sinned against God.

-Adam could only do one thing at a time and he had to do it all.
+Adam could only do one thing at a time, and he had to do it all.
 Farming tools and implements were non-existent.
 Plus, he had to invent everything.
 For the first time in the history of mankind, God allowed mankind to suffer, endure hardship, and reap what they’ve sown — good and bad.

 Adam and Eve sinned against God.
 God’s curse became part of them.
 They now had a sinful nature.
 It could not be undone or escaped.
-They in turn passed that sinful nature to all of humanity.
+They, in turn, passed that sinful nature to all of humanity.

 Greed flows through all of us.
 Yes, even the reborn Christian has a sinful nature.
 What about being a new creation?